cristianmontalba/cristianmontalba.github.io/_pages/about.md

 Franco P, **Montalba C**, et al. Beyond binary classification: a pilot study of imaging-derived glioma severity modeling using T1-weighted and diffusion MRI radiomics. *Magnetic Resonance Materials in Physics, Biology and Medicine*, 2026.

 Franco P, **Montalba C**, et al. Interpretable machine learning model for characterizing magnetic susceptibility-based biomarkers in first episode psychosis.
 Computer Methods and Programs in Biomedicine, 2025. doi:10.1016/j.cmpb.2025.109067

-Mumuni AN, Eyre K, **Montalba C**, et al. Scan With Me: A Train-the-Trainer Program to Upskill MRI Personnel in Low- and Middle-Income Countries.
-Journal of the American College of Radiology, 2024. doi:10.1016/j.jacr.2024.04.026

 **Montalba C**, et al. Variability of 4D flow parameters when subjected to changes in MRI acquisition parameters using a realistic thoracic aortic phantom. *Magnetic Resonance in Medicine*, 2017. doi:[10.1002/mrm.26834](https://doi.org/10.1002/mrm.26834)